mountaineerbr/shellChatGPT/man/README.md

 | `!s`    | `!session` \[*HIST_NAME*\]             | Change to, search for, or create history file.                                               |
 | `!!s`   | `!!session` \[*HIST_NAME*\]            | Same as `!session`, break session.                                                           |

-*:* Commands with a *colon* have their output inserted to the current prompt.
+*:* Commands with *double colons* have their output added to the current prompt.

 *‡* Commands with *double dagger* may be invoked at the very end of the